 Learning together about how to institutionalize support for bottom-up coping strategies.

 Low-income urban communities are largely left on their own to cope with chronic adversity and extreme shocks.
 Women play a critical role in such coping mechanisms, both at household and community level.
-However, as our research in Nairobi, Cape Town and Ougadougou shows, successful bottom-up coping mechanisms such as community kitchens or savings groups, continue to rely heavily on women’s overstretched personal resources and unpaid work.
+However, as our research in Nairobi and Cape Town shows, successful bottom-up coping mechanisms such as community kitchens or savings groups, continue to rely heavily on women’s overstretched personal resources and unpaid work.
 Transitioning from such community driven solutions to systemic transformation therefore requires building an enabling environment that fosters both local agency as well as accountability by power holders.

 Crowdsourcing data